1 Samuel Chapter 8 Summary

 1. Compare Samuel's sons with the example set by Samuel.
 How have they followed in the footsteps of Eli's sons?
 What does this suggest to you about the legacy of leadership?

-2. Do you think Samuel was aware of his sons' behaviour?
-Why/why not?
+2. Do you think Samuel was aware of his sons' behavior?
+Why or why not?
 How can parents be blind to the errors of their children?

 3. How were the people correct in wanting leaders other than Samuel's sons?
-How can we keep our leaders accountable to justice and honesty in their dealings?
+How can we keep our leaders accountable for justice and honesty in their dealings?

 5. Why is Samuel displeased by the people's request?
 How does he act?
 What does this confirm about his character?